 Find information on governance application forms in the WA Health Research Authorisation Monitoring Form Guidelines.

-Find information on governance monitoring requirements in the NMA Monitoring and Reporting Tables July 2017 (PDF 156KB), these are based on the revised NHMRC's Safety monitoring and reporting in clinical trials involving therapeutic goods November 2016.
+Find information on WA governance monitoring requirements in the NMA Monitoring and Reporting Tables July 2017 (PDF 156KB), these are based on the NHMRC's:

 Find information on governance monitoring forms in the WA Health Research Authorisation Monitoring Form Guidelines.

 The following governance supporting documents are available from the RGS as document templates.
 These can be completed externally and uploaded to the RGS as supporting documents:

 For assistance in calculating salary related research costs and completing the Budget Form, the following non-mandatory template and example are available.
 Please use Chrome web browser to download templates:

 Please note, these are offered as examples.
 Please ensure you speak with your business or financial representative to ensure you use the correct rates, allowances and most up to date costing procedures applicable to your project budget.